cameron-wags/rainbow_csv.nvim/README.md

 ![screenshot tsv](https://raw.githubusercontent.com/mechatroner/rainbow_csv/master/screenshot.png)

-## RBQL Description
+## RBQL (RainBow Query Language) Description
-Minimalistic SQL-like language that supports "select" queries with python expressions.
+Minimalistic SQL-like language that supports "select" queries with Python or JavaScript expressions.

 ### Main Features
-* Use python expressions inside "select", "where" and "order by" statements
+* Use Python or JavaScript expressions inside "select", "where" and "order by" statements
 * Use "a1", "a2", ... , "aN" as column names to write select queries
 * Output entries appear in the same order as in input unless "ORDER BY" is provided.
 * "NR" variable holds current record's line number and "NF" holds number of fields in the record (awk has the same variables)